xdividr/dreamcloud-docs/source/dreamcompute/tutorials/deploy-mariadb-with-ansible.rst

             state: present
             image: Ubuntu-16.04
             flavor_ram: 2048
-            key_name: stef
+            key_name: mykey
             boot_from_volume: True
             volume_size: 10
             network: public
             wait: yes
       register: mariadb_server

-The task above will connect to the cloud named **iad2** in you openstack/clouds.yaml configuration file, tell OpenStack Nova to create a new instance called *mariadb01* based on the Glance image called Ubuntu-16-04, picking the flavor with 2GB RAM, and booting from a new 10GB volume.
-The task will also assign to the new instance the SSH key called `mykey`: make sure the corresponding private key is the one specified on the `private_key` variable.
+The task above will connect to the cloud named **iad2** in your openstack/clouds.yaml configuration file, tell OpenStack Nova to create a new instance called *mariadb01* based on the Glance image called Ubuntu-16-04, picking the flavor with 2GB RAM, and booting from a new 10GB volume.
+The task will also add the public key associated with `mykey` to your server: make sure the corresponding private key is the one specified on the `private_key` variable.
 Finally the task waits for the new machine to be created before registers the name `mariadb_server` and moving on to the next steps.